linh97abc/gcov-embeded/README.md

 ```

 # Collect coverage data
 Run excutable file.
 Coverage data will be display on console.
-Copy them to `handler.log` file
+Copy them to `handler.log` file and save in report folder.

 This is example coverage data:
 ```